ShufflerBardOnTheEdge/MemPrO/MemPrO_tutorials.md

 Hopefully, one can see that MemPrO is very easy to use and also provides lots of information about the orientation.
 The next few tutorials will focus on a few of the more advanced features.

 ## Double membrane systems
+We will now look at the double membrane orientation in MemPrO.
+We will need to download a double membrane protein, let us choose 5NIK from the protein data bank.
+To download this one can use the fetch commmand in PyMOL followed by saving as a .pdb, further details on this method can be found [here](https://pymolwiki.org/index.php/Fetch).
+Otherwise go to the [following page on the PDB website](https://www.rcsb.org/structure/5nik) and download in PDB format.

+Now create a folder called "Tutorial2" to contain all the files for this tutorial, and place the downloaded pdb file in there as before.
+Now in a termail navigate to the folder you just created and run the follwoing:
+>python PATH/TO/MemPrO_Script.py -f 5nik.pdb -ng 16 -ni 150 -dm

+The only difference here is the addition of the flag -dm, this tells MemPrO to used two membranes for the orientation of this protein.

+Once the code has finished running, which with ~16 CPUs should take about 140 seconds, you should find a folder called "Orient" in the Tutorial2 folder.
+The structure of the Orient folder is very similar to previously.
+We will look at a few differences.
+The ranking method is different in the case of double membrane proteins which is reflected in "oreintations.txt" in which the final 3 values for each rank should be 0.
+Double membranes are ranked on relative potential only due to the different nature of such orientations.

+Within "Rank_1" we no longer see the two images, but we still have "info_rank_1.txt" and "oriented_rank_1.pdb".
+Looking at "info_rank_1.txt" we find on the first line "Inter-Membrane distance" with the value 272.556 angstroms inidicating the distance between the inner and outer membranes.

+## Predicting the PG layer

+5NIK is a periplasm spanning protein so the peptidoglycan (PG) layer would reside within the inner and outer membranes.
+We can use MemPrO to predict the placement of this.
+First copy 5nik.pdb across to a new folder called "Tutorial3" and run the following in a termial in Tutorial3
+>python PATH/TO/MemPrO_Script.py -f 5nik.pdb -ng 16 -ni 150 -dm -pg

+As before after the code has finished running (Which should take 150 seconds with 16 CPUs) we will find the "Orient" folder.

+In the folder "Orient/Rank_1" we will now find two graphs.
+We will focus only on "PG_potential_curve.png".
+This graph shows the potential associated with placing the PG layer at that position.
+One should be able to see the potential is lowest around 0-30 angstroms from the center.
+In this region there are two minima that are reasonable deep at around ~10 and ~30 angstroms.
+The first of these is at the lowest potential and is added to "oreinted_rank_1.pdb" as another set of dummy beads.
+The second is also a valid placement, as external factors can have an effect on the placement which may easily tip the balance between the two minima.
+In "info_rank_1.txt" we will find the exat position and the cross-sectional area of the protein at that positions alongside the other information.

+If additional information is known about where the PG layer may be, such as the length of LPP in the particular bacteria, then -pg_guess can be used to bias the potential.
+The value of pg_guess is the distance from the outer membrane to the PG layer.
+For E-coli LPP is about 75 angstroms long (corresponding to 30 A from the center which was our second minima) so we can run the follwoing

+>python PATH/TO/MemPrO_Script.py -f 5nik.pdb -ng 16 -ni 150 -dm -pg -pg_guess 75 -o "Orient_PG_Guess/"

+This will output to a folder called "Orient_PG_Guess" as specified by the -o flag.

+Looking at the file "Rank_1/oriented_rank_1.pdb" in Orient_PG_Guess, we should now see the PG layer placed higher up the protein.

+## Global curvature predictions

+We will now move onto predicting global curvature of proteins.